stem cells treatment for Multiple Sclerosis

 • Innate immune system cells

-Isolated Hematopoietic cells (HSC+) can lead to self-renewal to regenerate damaged nerves using hematopoietic cell types when the new cells are transplanted to patients.
-HSC cell transplantation (HSCT) has been used for over 50 years as a therapeutic tool to fight cancer and high dose immunosuppressive therapy to avoid risk of ms relapses and rebuild the Immune system after chemotherapy.
+Isolated Hematopoietic cells (HSC+) can lead to self-renewal to regenerate damaged nerves using hematopoietic cell types when the new cells are transplanted into patients.
+HSC cell transplantation (HSCT) has been used for over 50 years as a therapeutic tool to fight cancer, high-dose immunosuppressive therapy to avoid the risk of MS relapses and Rebuild the immune system after chemotherapy using a type of stem cell treatment known as autologous hematopoietic stem cell transplantation.

-Clinical studies and peer reviewed studies have shown that haematopoietic stem cells & autologous hematopoietic stem cell are also effective in repairing nerve insulating myelin caused by various autoimmune conditions including autoimmune encephalomyelitis (experimental autoimmune encephalomyelitis) has become a viable alternative therapy (with alternative to immunosuppressive and immunomodulatory medications needed in autoimmune diseases such as MS. Results are achieved by several ways including rebooting the immune system and/or elimination of autoantigen-reactive T and B lymphocytes along with increasing the populations of t regulatory cells,
+Clinical studies and peer-reviewed studies have shown that hematopoietic stem cells & autologous hematopoietic stem cells are also effective in repairing nerve-insulating myelin caused by various autoimmune conditions, including autoimmune encephalomyelitis (experimental autoimmune encephalomyelitis) have become a viable alternative therapy (with an alternative to immunosuppressive and immunomodulatory medications needed in autoimmune diseases such as MS. Results are achieved by several ways including rebooting the immune system and elimination of autoantigen-reactive T and B lymphocytes along with increasing the populations of t regulatory cells,

 How is Effectiveness Measured?

-The treatment effectiveness for ms therapies is measured several ways including:
+The treatment effectiveness for MS therapies is measured in several ways, including:

 • Relapse-free survival rate